Trump tours Texas flood sites and defends officials amid mounting questions about response

 “They were there because they loved God.
 And, as we grieve this unthinkable tragedy, we take comfort in the knowledge that God has welcomed those little beautiful girls into his comforting arms in heaven,” Trump said.

-Trump also tried to steer away from partisanship, even saying at one point, “I don’t want to say politics” while still bragging about reducing the cost of eggs around the country.

-He also still insisted his administration "is doing everything it can to help Texas" and "we've got some good people" running FEMA.
+He also still insisted "we've got some good people" running FEMA.
 That is nonetheless a far cry from his call mere weeks ago to begin "phasing out" FEMA.

 At the White House, Russell Vought, director of the Office of Management and Budget, similarly dodged questions Friday about FEMA’s future.
-He said that the agency has billions of dollars in reserves “to continue to pay for necessary expenses” and that the president has promised Texas, “Anything it needs, it will get.”
+He said that the agency has billions of dollars in reserves “to continue to pay for necessary expenses.”

 “We also want FEMA to be reformed,” Vought said.
 “The president is going to continue to be asking tough questions of all of us agencies, no different than any other opportunity to have better government.”